 - Creativity (9 Credits) – Example Courses: Creating Brand, Image, and Relationships of Business, Design Thinking and Creative Problem-solving, and Technology and Creativity in Business.

 - Organizational Development (9 Credits) – Example Courses: Creating Value Intellectual Capital, Creating Value Through Human Capital, and Creating Value Through Structural and Social Capital: Intangibles.

 2. Chadron State College

 Chadron is located in Northwest Nebraska and is surrounded by wheat fields, pine trees, and open pasture.
 The school offers an HLC-Accredited Online MBA program that is designed for mid-level managers and those in supervisory positions.
 Students graduate from the program with foundational knowledge in core business areas such as management, marketing, finance, and accounting.

-The program is 36 credits in length which includes 27 credits of core classes and nine credits of electives.
-Classes are eight weeks in length, with 2 eight-week sessions per semester.
+The program is 36 credits in length, including 27 credits of core classes and nine credits of electives.
+Classes are eight weeks in length, with two eight-week sessions per semester.
 Students can transfer a maximum of nine credits from an accredited institution to complete their degree.

 Applicants must submit an accredited undergraduate degree with a GPA of at least 2.75.
-Neither work experience or a GMAT score are required.
+Neither work experience nor a GMAT score is required.
 However, new applicants must complete an inbound Peregrine exam.
-The exam is $32, and can be taken online.
+The exam is $32 and can be taken online.
 It is approximately two hours to complete.